 Kuru: Pie with feta cheese filling and dough made with butter (sometimes yogurt too).

 Strifti: Snail-shaped pie, its swirling form will mesmerise you to eat the whole pan 🙂 .

 Souvlaki and gyro

-Greeks’ favourite street food, found also as a sit-down meal.
+All time classic favourite Greek street food, found also as a sit-down meal.
 Locals love it for four reasons: it’s easy, affordable, tasty and filling.
 Here’s a few words you should know to order like a pro: